dyvenia/dyvenia/recruitment/sbi_dev/PBI Tasks Dev Interview with explanation.md

+# Senior Power BI Developer Dashboarding Tasks - Answers

-# Query Editor
+## Query Editor

-1. **: Import the two tables, "ams" and "emea", and create a new table that combines the two tables into a single table named "ww".
+1. **: Import the two tables, "ams" and "emea", and create a new table that appends the two tables into a single table named "ww".
 The other two tables can be deleted**
 Use the "Get Data" function to import the excel files, and use "Append Queries as New" function to generate the "ww" table.

-2. **: Change the data type of "quantity" to the correct type.**
-*In this case, the quantity is in decimal form.
-It doesn’t make sense to have 0.2 or 0.5 of a unit sold, does it?
-So let’s change that to whole number.*

-3. **: Convert "Segment" to UPPERCASE**
+2. **: Convert "Segment" to UPPERCASE**
 *On the **Transform** tab, select **Format**, then select **UPPERCASE***

-4. **: Change "Month_Name" to "Month"**
+3. **: Change "Month_Name" to "Month"**
 *Double-click the **Month Name** column, and rename to just **Month***

-5. **: We know the '"Masterby"' product was discontinued last month, so we want to filter this data from our report to avoid confusion**
+4. **: We know the '"Masterby"' product was discontinued last month, so we want to filter out this data from our report to avoid confusion**
 *In **Query Editor** filter out "Masterby" using test filters.*

-# Close & Apply
+## Close & Apply

 1. **Leave only the 'ww' table visible**